foxinatardis/Safety-Net/README.md

 # safetyNet
-Emergency Contact Hybrid Mobile App
+Emergency Contact Android App built with Ionic

 ## What does it do?